Cone

 - 2x cone

-Circular cone height 36 cm was cut plane parallel with the base.
-The volume of these two small cones is the same.
+A circular cone of height 36 cm is cut by a plane parallel to the base, dividing it into two smaller cones of equal volume.
 Calculate the height of the smaller cone. - Cone

 The circular cone has height h = 15 dm and base radius r = 2 dm slice plane parallel to the base.
-Calculate the distance of the cone vertex from this plane if solids have the same volume. - Cross-sections of a cone
+Calculate the distance of the cone vertex from this plane if solids have the same volume. - Equilateral cone

 Cone with base radius 15 cm and height 20 cm divided by parallel planes to base into three bodies.
 The planes divide the height of the cone into three equal parts.
 Determine the volume ratio of the maximum and minimum of the resulting body. - A cone 4